MoFattahi/MoFattahi/README.md

 ✅ I am specialized in designing and implementing Machine Learning models.
 Currently, I conduct research on **human thermal comfort in indoor environments**, **occupant behaviour and productivity**, and **indoor air quality**.
 I am eagerly looking for **TA/RA opportunities** in the relevant areas where I can put my skills into practice and acquire new ones.

-📍 Show ❤ by giving ⭐ to my Repositories, at least your star could make someone's day 😄.
+- 🥦 Show ❤ by giving ⭐ to my Repositories, at least your star could make someone's day 😄.
+- 📫 Feel free to email me at: **mohamadfattahi20@gmail.com**

 <br>